Jana Duggar Responsible For Siblings And Josh Duggar’s Kids As Jinger & Joy-Anna Get Married

 All eyes are on Jana Duggar and whether she will be able to start courting this year.
 In the past few years, the eldest Duggar girl has witnessed her younger sisters find husbands and get married off.
-Jill, Jessa, Jinger and now, Joy-Anna have all left the house to start their own families, which means that Jana has to bear the brunt of the responsibility concerning her siblings.
+Jill, Jessa, Jinger, and now, Joy-Anna have all left the house to start their own families, which means that Jana has to bear the brunt of the responsibility concerning her siblings.

-In the latest picture taken uploaded by the family, it looks like the 27-year-old Duggar takes care of, not just her siblings, but her brother Josh Duggar’s kids as well!
+In the latest picture taken uploaded by the family, it looks like the 27-year-old Duggar takes care of not just her siblings, but her brother Josh Duggar’s kids as well.
 Meredith and Marcus were spotted in the photo, surrounded by their aunts and uncles, who are only a couple of years older than they are.

 The fans have been commenting on how unfortunate it is to see Jana spending the good years of her life bound to family obligations.

 “I feel so sad for Jana,” a fan wrote in the comment section.

 “I’m sure she feels horrible seeing all her sisters getting married [and] moving out.
 The only sisters left are the young ones.
 And where are the parents to take care of their own kids?
 On vacation, that’s where they’re at.”

 When this picture was taken, Jana’s parents, Jim Bob and Michelle Duggar, were in Hawaii celebrating their wedding anniversary.
 They were able to take time away from their kids because their eldest daughter could watch the remaining kids that are not old enough to be married off.